ITF in Year Two: Where We Are Headed

 Head, US Patient Advocacy & Communications

 In the long path to new treatments for Duchenne, today is a good day.
-A new medicine that is designed to interfere with Duchenne’s relentless progression is now officially available in the United States.
+A medicine that is designed to interfere with Duchenne’s relentless progression is now officially available in the United States.
 While I am feeling positive and hopeful because of this...
 Read More